npj210mlk/resumewhip_static_page/README.md

 # 🥊 Resume Optimizing: An AI Cage Match
+> (🔒 Safety Note: This notebook does not access your personal files or send data anywhere.
+All processing is done locally or in a secure temporary cloud environment (Colab/Binder).
+All code is listed in this repo.

 Welcome to a head-to-head showdown between two powerful language models: OpenAI's `gpt-4o-mini` and Google's `gemini-2.0-flash`.
 This project explores how each engine handles the exact same resume-optimization prompt — and what that says about their training, output quality, and user-friendliness.